SumoLogic/sumologic-kubernetes-collection/docs/collecting-application-metrics.md

   # ...
 ```

-There is also a service which exposes pod ports:
+There is also a Service which exposes Pod ports:

 ```yaml
 apiVersion: v1